 James Halliwell is features editor at The Grocer.
-He writes, edits and commissions features and big interviews, as well as the Critical Eye TV column, news articles and blogs.
-Particular areas of interest include emerging technology, and the rise of the discounters.
+He writes, edits and commissions features on the fmcg industry as well as big interviews with senior industry figures.
+He also writes the Critical Eye TV column, news stories, and blogs.

 - 01293 610253